xiangruhuang/Learning2Sync/README.md

 2. By default, results will be stored in "relative_pose", e.g.
   > "relative_pose/scannet/scene0000_01/0_2_fgr.mat"

-corresponds to relative pose estimation from the first scan to the third scan for scene "scene0000_01" for the algorithm "Fast Global Registration".
+corresponds to relative pose estimation from the first scan to the third scan for scene `scene0000_01` for the algorithm `Fast Global Registration`.

-3. In the mat file, attribute 'Tij' corresponds to a np.ndarray of shape (4, 4) representing the relative pose estimated.
+3. In the mat file, attribute `Tij` corresponds to a np.ndarray of shape (4, 4) representing the relative pose estimated.

 ## Step III.
 Training Classifiers:
 1. We first generate images for each estimated pairwise relative pose, the code is stored in `src/generate_images`